US Expat Taxes for Americans Living in the Netherlands – What You Need to Know

 The Dutch tax authority is called Belastingdienst.
 If your only source of income is employment in the Netherlands, you don’t need to file a return.
 Otherwise, Tax returns should be filed by 1st May.

-Americans are considered resident if they have a permanent home, have bank accounts or employment, have a family, or stay for a prolonged period in the Netherlands.
+Americans are considered resident in the Netherlands if they have a permanent home, have bank accounts or employment, have a family, or stay for a prolonged period in the Netherlands.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in the Netherlands, you contact an expat tax specialist.